By definition a system is "a set of principles or procedures to which something is done; an organized scheme or method".

 In the pigeon sport, there are many different systems which have been developed over time and fine-tuned by the sharing and passing down of information from one fancier to the next.

 The main function of any racing system is motivation.
-Here is a brief breakdown of the main ones.

 The widowhood system of racing pigeons, essentially involves motivating the cock bird through controlled contact with his hen.